Back to StorageRadar

 list_scan_sessionsget_scan_session

-You get: Per-category breakdown with a plain-language explanation of your disk usage structure.
+Per-category breakdown with a plain-language explanation of your disk usage structure.

 04 Top 30 largest items